Bughouse chess: Material

 In chess, a minor material advantage is important as when material gets exchanged, the relative advantage becomes larger.
 Because new pieces come in, there is no endgame play in bughouse and material is therefore less important.
 It is common to sacrifice pieces in bughouse while attacking, defending, or hunting down a certain piece which one's partner requires.

 The material balance of a position can be calculated by adding up the piece values of each player's pieces.
 In standard chess, a pawn equals one unit, a bishop or knight is worth three, a rook five and a queen nine.
 These values are a consequence of the difference in mobility of the pieces.
 Bughouse piece values differ because pieces in reserve essentially have the same mobility as they can be dropped on any vacant square.
 The pawn relatively gains importance in bughouse chess, as its very limited mobility does not handicap reserve pawns.
 They can, for instance, be dropped to block non-contact checks.
 Pawns can be dropped onto the seventh rank, one step away from promotion, which further adds to their importance.
 Long-range pieces like the queen or the rook lose relative value, due to the constantly changing pawn structure.
 They are also more likely to be hemmed in.
-A valuation system, first suggested by the popular and one-time highest rated bughouse player André Nilsson of Sweden (ICC and FICS nick Gnejs), often applied to bughouse is pawn=1, bishop=knight=rook=2 and queen=4.
+A valuation system, first suggested by the popular and one-time highest rated bughouse player André Nilsson of Sweden ("Gnejs" on ICC, FICS, and chess.com), often applied to bughouse is pawn=1, bishop=knight=rook=2 and queen=4.